 Many people prefer gas-powered leaf blowers for their unlimited runtime and higher power, and the Poulan Pro PR48BT is a moderately priced option that’s ideal for mid-sized yards, up to half an acre.
-It has a 48cc two-stroke gas engine, a maximum air speed of 200 MPH, and maximum airflow of 475.
-The blower features a variable speed throttle control on the tube, as well as cruise control for extended operation.
-"It can be nice to have a throttle with cruise control, so you don't need to have a finger on the trigger at all times," says expert, Erin Schanen.
+It has a 48cc two-stroke gas engine, a maximum air speed of 200 mph, and maximum airflow of 475.
+The blower features a variable-speed throttle control on the tube, as well as cruise control for extended operation.
+"It can be nice to have a throttle with cruise control, so you don't need to have a finger on the trigger at all times," says expert Ern Schanen.

 Built-in cruise control